Oberstdorf: Sports

 In December, before every New Year, Oberstdorf hosts the first part of the ski jumping Four Hills Tournament on the Schattenberg large hill.
 There is also a ski flying hill, Heini-Klopfer-Skiflugschanze, about seven kilometres to the south.
-ABC's Wide World of Sports famously featured the Oberstdorf ski flying hill when Vinko Bogataj fell during his jump in 1970, thus becoming known as "The Agony of Defeat".
+ABC's Wide World of Sports featured the Oberstdorf ski flying hill when Vinko Bogataj fell during his jump in 1970, thus becoming known as "The Agony of Defeat".

 Oberstdorf hosted the Nordic skiing World Championships in 1987, 2005 and 2021.
 The town has also hosted several stages of the Tour de Ski, a cross-country skiing stage event.

-Germany's modern figure skating center was built on the outside of the town.
-It has three covered rinks and some of them are accessible to the public, for recreational skating.
+Germany's modern figure skating center was built outside of the town.
+It has three covered rinks and some of them are accessible to the public for recreational skating.
 It is a popular destination with European skaters for training camps.

 Oberstdorf hosts the annual Nebelhorn Trophy figure skating competition and has hosted the German Figure Skating Championships twelve times.
 It has also hosted the 1982, 2000, and 2007 World Junior Figure Skating Championships.
 One of the two ISU adult figure skating competitions (for skaters aged 28 and older) is held in Oberstdorf each May.

 Mountain bikers start their Transalp tour in Oberstdorf on the Schrofen Pass to Riva del Garda.